Photograph taken by kaylajeancreative

 Biography

 Born in Canada, having lived in Scotland and Spain, and growing up in Texas, Nisbet brings a worldly curiosity to his artistic practice.
-Working mostly in abstraction, Nisbet draws inspiration from a myriad of sources, from Zen Buddhist koans to the landscape to Rothko’s Chapel.
-Currently, his new body of work, Meditations, serves as a mindfulness practice, and his goal is to inspire the viewers to search for moments of stillness.
-In today’s ever-evolving world, particularly in the realm of geopolitics, the AI apocalypse, and pervasive social media, the intention of this body of work is to inspire an opportunity to be calm and quiet.
+Working mostly in abstraction, Nisbet draws inspiration from a myriad of sources, from Zen Buddhist koans to the landscape to Rothko’s color field pursuits to Thich Nhat Hanh’s book on Silence.
+Currently, his new body of work, Meditation Series, serves as a mindfulness practice, and his goal is to inspire the viewers to search for and pause in moments of stillness.
+In today’s ever-shifting world, particularly in the realm of geopolitics, the AI apocalypse, and pervasive social media, the intention of this body of work is to inspire an opportunity to be calm and quiet.
 Nisbet encourages the viewer to disconnect and be present with the work, even for just a moment.

 Nisbet earned his Masters of Art Education at Boston University, focusing his research on using broad themes of identity to engage student voice in the secondary art classroom.
 He earned his Bachelors of Fine Arts in drawing and painting with distinction from the University of Hawaii at Manoa, studying under Jason Willome and Debra Drexler.